SAF Grand Challenge Progress Report

 - Planned production potential of SAF in the United States.

-- Applicable research, development, and deployment projects.
+- Applicable research, development, demonstration, and deployment projects.

 SAF Grand Challenge Metrics Dashboard